droonga/express-droonga/README.md

       tag:    'droonga',
       server: server, // this is required to initialize Socket.IO API!
       extraCommands: [ // optional
-        // extra command will be sent to fluentd via the Socket.IO API, as is.
+        // extra command will be sent to droonga engine via the Socket.IO API, as is.
         'droonga.reindex'
       ]
     });

-Otherwise, you have to specify pairs of host and port to send messages to the fluentd and to receive messages from the fluentd.
+Otherwise, you have to specify pairs of host and port to send messages to the engine and to receive messages from the engine.

     application.droonga({
       prefix: '/droonga',